Start your global journey with IPSL

-Make a difference with your study or volunteer time abroad.
+IPSL offers socially-engaged programs abroad.
+Make a difference with your time abroad.
+Choose from:

-The reward of the view at the top of Table Mountain, Cape Town, South Africa
+The reward of the view from Table Mountain, Cape Town, South Africa

 “More than anything, I'm learning to 'think differently' and question ways of doing things.
 This has been curriculum that's been lacking throughout my formal education and I'm deeply grateful for it.” -- IPSL Participant in Greece

 What programs are available?